 Is Your Website Marked as ‘Not Secure’ by Google Chrome?

-On the 24th July Google updated to Chrome 68 and it has brought about some changes that anyone with a website should be aware of, especially if your website is still using HTTP.
+In 2018, Google updated to Chrome 68 and it brought about some changes that anyone with a website should be aware of, especially if that website is still using HTTP as opposed to HTTPS.

 What's Wrong With HTTP?